 EYE is governed by its statutes, which affirm each member association’s commitment to sharing knowledge and opportunities to grow with the wider EYE community.
 When a new association joins they are accepted through a vote by the EYE Council, which is made up of representatives from each member association.
 For over twenty years EYE existed as an informal entity, held together by its statutes but due to a lack of legal recognition was restricted in the activities it was able to embark upon.
 High turnover of Council and Task Force members also led to poor record-keeping and accounting, and so many years of EYE history have been lost.
 The creation of a formal, non-profit, organisation incorporated as a company limited by guarantee is intended to breathe new life into EYE, offering the possibility of funding new and exciting activities and embarking upon collaborations with other organisations with similar goals.

 EYE\s member associations are a combination of national engineering associations, student organisations and grassroots young engineers’ associations.
-EYE currently has 22 member associations, representing young engineers from 14 countries with a potential reach of over 50,000 people.
+EYE currently has 25 member associations, representing young engineers from 22 countries with a potential reach of over 250,000 people.
 EYE is continually expanding, with the goal that young engineers from each and every country within the EHEA are represented and may attend our conferences.
 The EYE Council is the decision-making instrument of the organisation, and determines EYE’s future direction in consultation with the Task Force.
-The EYE Task Force is made up of three officers (Secretary General, Deputy Secretary General, Treasurer) and four ordinary members.
-The Task Force is responsible for day-day operation of EYE and developing and implementing the strategy of the organisation under direction from the EYE Council.
-The Task Force meets regularly between the conferences to help plan Council meetings, support the conference organisers, and maintain contact with EYE’s partners, members and potential new members.
+The EYE Management is made up of one President and (currently) 7 Vice Presidents that are each heading an own department to keep the operations of EYE running.
+The Management is responsible for day-day operation of EYE and developing and implementing the strategy of the organisation under direction from the EYE Council.
+The Management meets regularly between the conferences to help plan Council meetings, support the conference organisers, and maintain contact with EYE’s partners, members and potential new members.